 - Store a lot of batteries, as they are safe from EMPs.
 If you can protect your battery-operated devices, they’d need some juice.

 It’s astounding how technology affects modern society.
 Only a couple of hundred years ago, man comfortably existed without electricity.
 These days, a year without it can harm millions of people and cost millions of dollars in business losses.

 The threat of EMPs have been present before, but their effects were not as detrimental then as they would be now.
-Technology has lead to breakthroughs and advances, but our dependence to it might just lead to our downfall.
+Technology has lead to breakthroughs and advances, but our dependence on it might just lead to our downfall.
 With tensions brewing abroad, it’s only sensible for every prepper to be ready for this kind of event.
 It’s important to equip oneself with tried-and-tested survival skills that would work, regardless of the situation.
 Increase your chances of safety and survival by being prepared.